ylm-py/docs/docs/products/Object-Storage/HowTo/custom-domain.md

 sidebar_position: 11
 ---

-# Setting up a Custom Domain
+# Setting Up a Custom Domain

-Sometimes you want to use your own custom domain name instead of the rather generic ones provided by default for your S3 compatible Object Storage.
+Sometimes you might want to use your own custom domain name instead of the rather generic ones provided by default for your S3 compatible Object Storage.
 The S3 Object Storage is available only via TLS encrypted transport (`https`) in order to improve security. `CNAME` resource records only work with unencrytped transport and are not supported without showing up certificate errors.

-Bascially you'll need to setup a proxy server passing the requests to the S3 Object Storage system and als providing the TLS certificate.
-You could for example use Cloudflare.
-Please be cautious setting up such a proxy so that it doesn't change the requests.
+Bascially, you'll need to set up a proxy server passing the requests to the S3 Object Storage system and als providing the TLS certificate.
+You could, for example, use Cloudflare.
+Please be cautious setting up such a proxy, so that it doesn't change the requests.

 ## Cloudflare Example

 :::info Prerequisites
 This guide assumes that you already have a domain on [Cloudflare](https://www.cloudflare.com/).

-This is only working for publicly shared objects.
+This only works for publicly shared objects.
 See: [Share Object Storage with public](/docs/products/Object-Storage/Tutorial/shareWithPublic)
 :::

 Cloudflare makes it easy to get a bucket publicly accessible on your own domain name.

 ### Prepare Bucket

 First, make sure you have created the bucket and enabled public sharing for the bucket the Contabo Object Storage Panel.
-Note: When public sharing is enabled for a bucket, all objects inside the first level of the bucket are also automatically publicly shared (even when not shared explictly).
+Note: When public sharing is enabled for a bucket, all objects inside the first level of the bucket are also automatically publicly shared (even when not shared explicitly).
 However, this is not true for objects in folders inside the bucket.
-Enable public sharing for each folder as well if you want their content also publicly accessible.
+Enable public sharing for each folder as well if you want their content to be also publicly accessible.

 :::note
 Take note of the public sharing URL.
 It contains your unique tenant ID which we will need later.
-The URL looks like this for example: https://eu2.contabostorage.com/5b5de0931f634e9096479dbc6e65b207:bucket
+The URL looks like this, for example: https://eu2.contabostorage.com/5b5de0931f634e9096479dbc6e65b207:bucket
 :::

 ### DNS